dlang-community/Pegged/pegged/docs/Behind the Curtain or How Pegged Works.md

 The manual parser is still there, for my shame: it's `pegged.utils.manual`.
 The bootstrapping process was done in two steps: first with the standard PEG grammar and then with the [[Extended PEG Syntax]] **Pegged** uses.

-When I add new functionalities in the **Pegged** grammar, I change the grammar in `pegged.utils.bootstrap`, parse it with **Pegged** and dump the resulting *grammar-to-make-grammars* in a new file, that becomes the new `pegged.grammar`.
+When I add new functionalities in the **Pegged** grammar, I change the grammar in `pegged.examples.PEGGED`, parse it with **Pegged** and dump the resulting *grammar-to-make-grammars* in a new file, adding the functions from `pegged.development.grammarfunctions`.
+That newly-minted module then becomes the new `pegged.grammar`.

 Yes, most of `pegged.grammar` was written by the D compiler, not by a human being.
 That's bootstrapping for you.

-That means you can do so also: Say you do not like the PEG way to denote rules: `ruleName <- Expression` and want an EBNF-like syntax: `ruleName := Expression`, just change the corresponding line in `pegged.utils.bootstrap`:
+That means you can do so also: Say you do not like the PEG way to denote rules: `ruleName <- Expression` and want an EBNF-like syntax: `ruleName ::= Expression`, just change the corresponding line in `pegged.examples.PEGGED`:

 ```d
 Definition <- RuleName Arrow Expression